Program: M.P.H., Public Health

 1. Required Public Health Core Courses (21 units)

-HSCI 541 Administration, Supervision and Consultation in Public Health (3)
+HSCI 541 Administration and Management in Public Health (3)

 HSCI 587 Seminar: Epidemiology (3)